jacobmattp/BIOL3070-JacobPeterson/Warmup-RMD-Jacob-Peterson.md

 ## Analysis of GLM

-While the visual comparison offered by barplots provides an intuitive initial assessment, moving from visual suggestion to a scientific conclusion requires formal statistical rigor.
-To quantify the hypothesized role of the House Finch in the West Nile Virus (WNV) cycle, we employed regression analysis to test its predictive power against key measures of viral activity.
+To quantify the hypothesized role of the House Finch in the West Nile Virus cycle, we employed regression analysis to test its predictive power against key measures of viral activity.
 The core of this analysis focused on whether the presence or increasing count of House Finch blood meals could reliably predict two distinct WNV outcomes: first, the binary determination of whether a site registered as WNV-positive; and second, the numeric measure of the overall WNV positivity rate observed at that site.

 This statistical test served the vital function of formally evaluating the relationship that was qualitatively suggested by the barplots.
-By generating objective coefficients and p-values, the analysis allowed us to rigorously confirm the strength and direction of the association, thereby transforming the observed differences in feeding frequency into a statistically validated measure of the House Finch’s contribution to WNV transmission risk.
+By generating objective coefficients and p-values, the analysis allowed us to confirm the strength and direction of the association, thereby transforming the observed differences in feeding frequency into a statistically validated measure of the House Finch’s contribution to WNV transmission risk.

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_